 Can you imagine that the tiny country of Lebanon is packed with a wide spectacle of Roman Ruins?
-As you know by now, I love Roman history and ruins in general, so I did my utmost best to find all the Roman Ruins in Lebanon for you (and myself).
+As you know by now, I love Roman history and ruins in general, so I did my utmost best to find all Lebanon’s Roman Ruins for you (and myself).
 I give you my top 10 list of the most remarkable Roman Ruins in Lebanon.
 Including practical tips on how to see them.

 10 Remarkable Roman Ruins in Lebanon everyone must visit

 Roman Ruins in Lebanon

 Lebanon is the base of many civilizations that ruled the area over the centuries.
 Remains have been found for habitation as early as the prehistory.
 The Phoenicians started their rule in Sidon and Tyre followed by the Persians, the Greeks and then the Romans.
 Lebanon was an important piece of the Roman puzzle for trade routes in the Levant.
 After the Romans, the Byzantines, Muslim rulers and Crusaders followed.
 Via the Ottomans and French rulers, the state of Lebanon was finally founded.

 The Romans however, left an important mark on the region.
 But in Lebanon, many ruins still stand or the building material has been used by later generations, leaving a little bit of Roman history, in all the ruins of Lebanon.
 Some of the most spectacular Roman Ruins can be found in Lebanon and I was very excited to see them all.
 Find my top 10 below!